marklagendijk/obs-scene-execute-command-script/README.md

 Most PTZ cameras come with a web-application.
 In this web-application you can configure the camera, and often also control the PTZ features of the camera, like setting and loading presets.

-1. Open the web-application of the camera with Firefox or Chrome.
+1. Open the web-application of the camera with Firefox (using Chrome is not advised, because it will copy the command as a multi-line command, which doesn't work with the script).
 2. Open the Developer Tools of the browser (right-click -> Inspect element).
 3. Open the `Network` tab of the Developer Tools.
 4. Load a preset via the web-application.